oVirt/ovirt-site/source/event/workshop/intel-workshop-may-2013.html.md

 ## Accommodations

 The following hotels have been recommended for attendees of the oVirt Workshop.
 **Please note:** Shuttle service will be provided to the Workshop from these hotels in the morning and returning to the hotels in the evening.
+Once registered in one of the listed hotels *please* let us know!
+We'll plan for the appropriate number of shuttles based on this information.

 [Renaissance Yangtze Hotel](http://goo.gl/maps/mB0ee) : <http://www.marriott.com/hotels/travel/shabr-renaissance-shanghai-yangtze-hotel/>
 Holiday Inn Express : <http://www.hiexpress.com/hotels/us/en/shanghai/shgmh/hoteldetail>